Four Trends You'll Learn About at a School of Culinary Arts

 4. Fresh Dishes, Fresh Ingredients

 Menu courses and even individual ingredients are subject to industry trends and surges in popularity.
-Some of the dishes in vogue include the following:
+Some of the dishes and sides in vogue include the following:

 - Vegetarian appetizers